 Entities are divided into 2 different types, and each of them has 4 different types: System (hostname, IP, location and URL) and User (name, email, domain and account).
 Entities have a relatively short TTL (time to live): one week in case of User-type entities and 24 hours in case of System-type ones.
 After this period, entities are deleted from the database and won't be available in the application.
 However, if you access an entity, its TTL will be extended for another 24 hours or week, depending on the type.

-When you open the Associations tab in the alerts group description, you will find the associations that correspond to one of the entities with default values.
+When you click the Associations button in the alerts group description, you will find the associations that correspond to one of the entities with default values.

 The graph in this area shows entities as nodes, and the relationships between them are represented with arrows.
 The nodes in the graph have different sizes depending on the impact.
 Hover over a node to see the following information: